DataDog/dd-sdk-android/docs/rum_getting_started.md

 Datadog Real User Monitoring (RUM) enables you to visualize and analyze the real-time performance and user journeys of your application's individual users.

-The Datadog Android SDK supports Android 4.4 (API level 19)+.
+The Datadog Android SDK supports Android 4.4 (API level 19)+ and Android TV.

 ## Setup